shadowvzs/electron/README.md

 ## <ins>Documentation</ins>

 ### <ins>Intro</ins>

-#### Subject
+#### Goal
-This is a bible project, where we can read bible (2x hu, 1x ro,1x en version) with several options which help in reading
+A bible web site which can be compiled to normal desktop application (windows/linux/mac), can be used normal mode (like a web site) or in PWA mode (offline website)

-#### Technical
+#### Basic commands:

-This project can work like a normal website or can compile same code to desktop application aswell for windows/linux(/mac) platform
+   * npm run start      = build project and run like a normal web site and serve built files with express
+   * npm run make-all   = create application for every known platform (use win32/win64/linux32/linux64 instead of all if you want create app for specific platform)

+   * npm run build      = build
+   * npm run package    = build and handle the file dependencies

 #### Technologies
+ * Backend:
+      * typescript
- * Backend: typescript + nodejs - packages: express, @gyozelem/bible (for common & abstract logic between electron and nodejs)
+      * nodejs - packages: express, @gyozelem/bible (for common & abstract logic between electron and nodejs)
+      * electron
+ * Frontend:
+      * typescript
+      * react
+      * mobx,
+      * jss
+      * cacheStorage, localStorage
- * Frontend: typescript, react, mobx, electron, webpack, @gyozelem/bible (latest version from everything)
+      * electron, webpack, @gyozelem/bible (latest version from everything)

 ### <ins>Folder structure</ins>